xxsreexx00/FashionHouseTemp/README.md

 ### - Virtual Building

-The 3D model of building could be provided whether by downloading from the websites or creating by Probuilder tool in Unity.
+The 3D model of building could be provided whether by downloading from the websites, creating on 3D modelling external softwares, or creating by Probuilder tool in Unity.

 #### **Links to the tutorials on how to use the Probuilder plugin: